Another-Axiom/GT_CustomMapExample/README.md

 ### Zone Load Trigger
 This is the prefab used to determine where scenes are loaded and/or unloaded.
 It contains the `LoadZoneSettings` script, a `Box Collider`, and a preview mesh to help with sizing and placement.
-All scenes added to the `Scenes In Build` section of the `Build Settings` window will be listed under the `Load Zone Settings` script in two sections:
-`Scenes to Load` and `Scenes to Unload`
+All scenes added to the `Scenes In Build` section of the `Build Settings` window will be listed under the `Load Zone Settings` script in two sections: `Scenes to Load` and `Scenes to Unload`.
+The `Use Dynamic Lighting` option allows you to change the state of UberShader Dynamic Lighting via the Zone Load Trigger.
-You can also set how the load zone is triggered with the `Triggered By` setting.

 ### Multi Map Lightmapping
 Currently there are only two ways to use lightmaps with loading multiple scenes
 - Open all scenes at the same time in editor and lightmap all scenes at once
 - Create a lightmap for each scene individually Creating two or more lightmaps for the same scene is not supported at this time.

 ## Exporting and Uploading to Mod.io